Nordic-Baltic Eight: Nordic–Baltic countries today

-The Nordic–Baltic community is one of the three main communities in Northern Europe: these are Nordic, Baltic and Baltic Sea Region.

 The Nordic–Baltic region has some 33 million inhabitants, and a combined GDP of close to $2.0 trillion, which makes it the tenth-largest population and fifth-largest economy in Europe.
 Furthermore, the region features relatively low levels of corruption; with the Nordic countries being some of the least corrupt countries in the world.
 Also, the countries of the region place well in various international freedom rankings, with several of the states at the absolute top.
 The Nordic–Baltic countries also do well in surveys that measure the ease of doing business and creating new companies.
 The Human Development Index places many of the countries in the region among the most developed in the world.

 The Nordic–Baltic region is diverse, with a wealth of natural and cultural heritage, communities, destinations and resources.
 The region hosts a total of 42 World Heritage sites that are experiencing increasing pressures from tourism.

-The Baltic states are described as three fascinating states that have glorious beaches along an extensive coastline, medieval old towns, and beautiful natural scenery, whereas the Nordic countries own spectacular scenery of mountains, lakes, archipelagos, glaciers, geysers, forests, waterfalls and volcanoes.
-There is much wilderness, including extensive arctic tundra.
+The Baltic states sees tourism that centers on its coastline, medieval architecture, and natural scenery, whereas tourism in Nordic countries often centers on their geologically and ecologically diverse mountains, lakes, archipelagos, glaciers, geysers, forests, waterfalls and volcanoes, and the arctic tundra.